The story behind these Chocolate Caramel Cookies (GF Option) is pretty interesting. Even if I do say so myself. Let me explain.

 - Bake at 350 degrees for 20-25 minutes.
 Let cool.

 - 1 can sweet and condensed milk

 For the chocolate:

 - 16 ounces of chocolate chips or 1 lb. of baking chocolate, melted.

-- Chill again until chocolate is hardened.
+- Next, chill the cookies once again until the chocolate has hardened.